South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 After doing some research, you or someone you trust should visit any nursing homes you’re considering before making a final decision.
 Call first to make an appointment for the visit, and arrive with a list of questions, like: How does the facility handle dental and vision care?
 Does it offer social activities?
 What is the food like?
 Who are the staff doctors?
 CMS has a comprehensive “Nursing home checklist” you can use to evaluate a nursing home while visiting.

-CMS data collected from 2019-2022 shows that nursing homes in South Carolina fare well in terms of health conditions, fire safety and resident well-being.
-South Carolina nursing homes averaged 1.8 fire safety violations per facility from 2019-2022, which is significantly better than the national average of 13.5.
-During that same time frame, nursing homes in South Carolina averaged 15.9 health deficiencies, while the national average was 25.7.
-And only 3% of residents in South Carolina nursing homes had depressive symptoms, and the national average was 8.1%.
+CMS data collected from 2018-2023 shows that nursing homes in South Carolina fare well in terms of health conditions, fire safety and resident well-being.
+South Carolina nursing homes averaged 2.1 fire safety violations per facility during a sample from 2018-2023, which is significantly better than the national average of 13.5.
+During that same time frame, nursing homes in South Carolina averaged 14.3 health deficiencies, while the national average was 27.2.
+And only 3.9% of residents in South Carolina nursing homes had depressive symptoms, and the national average was 9%.